 The Biochemistry Undergraduate Mentoring Program pairs students in U1 and U2 with a U3 student who serves as a mentor throughout the year.
 Keen U2s also have the option to mentor a U1.
 The BUMP program encourages both 1-on-1 contact and hosts several low-key group events all year round to promote mentor-mentee communication and bonding.
 Past activities have included movie nights, coffee “dates”, study sessions, and dinner outings.

-BUMP applications for 2016-2017 are now open!
-To sign up as a mentor or mentee, click here!
-If you have questions or concerns, please email Leo Shen, Director of Academic Affairs, at email@example.com.
+To sign up as a mentor or mentee, or if you have questions or concerns, please email Riley Bowker, Director of Academic Affairs, at email@example.com.

 Mentees are students in their U1 or U2 year who are looking for course-specific advice, advice on career paths after the biochemistry degree, intra-biochemistry bonds or simply moral support.
 Mentees benefit from this program by meeting other mentees in their year and by gaining insight from older students.